Missouri Military and Veterans Benefits

 Service-Disabled Veterans’ Life Insurance (S-DVI)

 Who is eligible for Missouri National Guard Compensation for Illness, Injury, Disability or Death While on State Active Duty?
-Missouri National Guard members that suffer illness, injury, disability or death in the line of duty while on state active duty are covered by Missouri workers’ compensation laws.
+Missouri National Guard members who suffer illness, injury, disability, or death in the line of duty while serving on state active duty are eligible.